yazz/VisualJS/README.md

 ### What is Coils?

-Coils is a full stack web framework written in Clojure and Clojurescript.
-It is primarily designed for building React user interfaces connected to a database backend.
+Coils is an opinionated full stack web framework written in Clojure and Clojurescript.
+Coil's sterngth is in building React user interfaces connected to a database backend.
 Since Clojure runs on the JVM and Clojurescript compiles to Javascript, this means that a Coils application can be packaged as a J2EE WAR file.
 This means that any Coils application can be deployed on any Java web or application server, including Jetty, Tomcat, JBoss, Glassfish, Weblogic, or Websphere.